Aegizz/Public-Reflection/Reflection.md

   In the gitignore, there is no ignorance of .pem files, the files used for key generation.
 This will likely lead to a user or users leaking keys at some point.
   This is a common way that users leak private information on the internet and has potential to cause issues later down the line as commit history cannot be removed.

-  If a user were to fork the GitHub and make their fork public, they could accidentally push their private and public keys and leak them to the internet.
-This would then allow malicious users to impersonate them.
+  If a user were to fork the GitHub of our implementation and make their fork public, they could accidentally push their private and public keys and leak them to the internet.
+This would then allow other malicious users using the system to steal the keys and impersonate the victim user.

   #### Vulnerability #3
   No input validation is being run for the messages sent from a client to the server.
-As mentioned in **vulnerability #1** there exists a buffer overflow vulnerability in the servers. **Vulnerability #3** provides malicious clients the vector to overflow the buffer and inject shellcode into the program.
+As mentioned in **vulnerability #1** there exists a buffer overflow vulnerability in the servers. **Vulnerability #3** provides malicious clients the vector to overflow the buffer and inject shellcode into the servers.

   #### Vulnerability #4
 The server mapping JSON files are not cleared over time.
 When clients connect to a server, if it is their first time connecting, it assigns them an ID and adds their public key to a JSON file containing ID<->Public Key mappings.
 If the server were to take on enough clients and the JSON mapping file were to become large enough, when the server reads this file and converts it to a map, it would consume too much memory and drastically decrease the server performance or cause it to crash.
 This could occur across the entire network and cripple it.
-A PoC won't be provided as it requires **many** clients to exploit this vulnerability, but it is likely that clients would need to accumulate over a period of time to exploit this vulnerability.
+A PoC won't be provided as it requires **many** clients to exploit this vulnerability and it is likely that clients would have to accumulate over a period of time, rather than being able to instaneously exploit the vulnerabilty.

 ### Use of AI and LLMs